 1. Master User

 The role of an admin user comes with responsibility.
 An admin user has all the same rights as the master user, including add and delete rights on all folders in the account.
-Like the master, admin users have access to the client area, which is where administrative activities such as billing and change of address can be updated.
+Like the account owner, admin users have access to the client area, which is where administrative activities such as billing information and change of address updates happen.

 3. Upload-Only User